Short version: please sign the petition at https://tinyurl.com/rbnature and share it!

 It is an international fact that we are suffering a major decline in species abundance.
 The UN have requested that at least 30% of land should be made available for Nature ideally by 2030.
 Every part of government must do their part in turning around the decline of nature for the sake of humanity.
 LBR must recognise the critical importance of a healthy natural environment to the overall wellbeing and quality of life of our residents, and the pressing need to protect and restore nature.
 The physical and mental health benefits of connecting with nature are scientifically proven and evidence continues to grow.
 Use of public green space, such as parks and woodland, has increased, particularly since the Covid pandemic, as people recognise these benefits and seek solace, exercise and recreation in nature.
 Yet reports such as the State of Nature show continued deterioration of many aspects of our natural world.
 There is a pressing need to declare a Nature emergency as per the declaration

-Proposed declaration
+Proposed declaration:

 In light of the twin crises of climate breakdown and biodiversity loss, the LB Redbridge hereby resolves to: